 In addition to routine maintenance and pre-sale inspections, there are a number of circumstances in which a home inspection could greatly benefit a homeowner.
 If you are not sure, here are a few simple questions to ask yourself:

-· Was your home inspected when you bought it?
+- Was your home inspected when you bought it?
 If not, an inspection would be beneficial even if your home was a new construction at sale.

-· Are you an older homeowner who plans to stay in your home?
-If so, it makes sense to hire a professional who can inspect difficult-to-reach areas and point out maintenance of safety issues.
+- If you are an older homeowner who intends to make upgrades in order to stay in the home, it makes sense to hire a professional who can inspect difficult-to-reach areas and point out maintenance of safety issues.

-· Do you have a baby on the way or small children?
-An inspection can alert you to any potential safety issues that could possibly affect a growing family, such as mold, lead or structural problems.
+- An inspection can alert you to any potential safety issues that could possibly affect a growing family, such as mold, lead, or structural problems.
 If mold or lead is present, be sure to rely on technicians or labs with specialized training in dealing with these conditions.

-· Are you buying a home that’s under construction?
+- Are you buying a home that’s under construction?
 You may want to hire an inspector early on and schedule phased inspections to protect your interest and ensure that the quality of construction meets your expectations.

 What doesn’t your home inspection cover?

 For a variety of reasons, some homes will require special inspections that are not covered by a typical home inspection.
-A specialty inspection might include such items as your home’s sewer scope, septic system, geotechnical conditions (for homes perched on steep slopes or where there are concerns regarding soil stability) or underground oil storage tank.
-If you have any questions about whether or not your home needs a specialty inspection, talk to your real estate agent.
+A specialty inspection might include a sewer scope, septic system, geotechnical conditions (for homes perched on steep slopes or where there are concerns regarding soil stability) or underground oil storage tank.
+If you have any questions about whether your home needs a specialty inspection, talk to your real estate agent.

 Hire a professional